bayi/purejavacomm/README.md

 Changes that this fork offer are:

 * support for 460k8 and 921k6 baud rates on non OSX platforms;
-* provide an OSGi-enabled version of PureJavacomm.
+* provide an OSGi-enabled version of PureJavacomm;
+* provide a preliminary fix for issue #12 of PureJavacomm;
+* provide a fix for a possible division by zero on Linux.

 These changes are provided as-is, for sake of improvement of the PureJavacomm library.